 - Determine recommended or required immunizations and medications by contacting the Travel Nurse at Cornell Health.

 - Work with the Manager of International Travel Health and Safety and/or your administering unit to develop an itinerary that is mindful of safety concerns.
-Cornell has access to country-based safety and security assessments through UHC Global and road safety through the Association for Safe International Road Travel (ASIRT) that you can explore directly or in consultation with the Manager of International Travel Health and Safety.
+Cornell has access to country-based safety and security assessments through International SOS and road safety through the Association for Safe International Road Travel (ASIRT) that you can explore directly or in consultation with the Manager of International Travel Health and Safety.

 - Consider purchasing travel insurance.

 - Consider purchasing insurance for property protection if homeowner’s policy does not provide coverage while abroad.
 Arthur J. Gallagher & Co.
 (1-888-411-4911) is one option.

 - Know what Cornell will cover and how the administering unit will pre-pay or reimburse for expenses in advance of the trip and while on-site.

 Preparing to Handle Emergencies: What you need to know before you go

 - Know whom to contact at Cornell in the event of a health, safety, or security-related emergency, including cases of sexual harassment or assault.

 - Contact International SOS (ISOS) at 1-215-942-8478 and reference your membership # 11BSCA827281 for immediate help with any type of problem regardless of the severity.
 For example, medical referrals, security intelligence, travel advice, lost document assistance, pre-travel information, legal referrals, emergency evacuation, and to reach Cornell.

 - Email firstname.lastname@example.org or complete the online international incident report form for situations requiring a timely institutional response (within 12 hours).
 For example, minor illness or injury, insurance questions, travel advice.